nix-community/nixos-cli/doc/src/overview.md

 - `bash`
 - `zsh`
 - `fish`
+- `nushell`
+- `elvish`
+- `xonsh`

 If you want support for another shell, file an issue.
-However, this support is provided by [Cobra](https://github.com/spf13/cobra), and as such, support will probably need to be implemented upstream before this is possible.
+However, this support is provided by [Carapace](https://github.com/carapace-sh/carapace), and as such, support will probably need to be implemented upstream before this is possible.